Accounting (ACCT)

 Terms Typically Offered: Fall.

 The subject matter of this course is federal income taxation as it applies to partnerships, fiduciaries and corporations.
-It builds on the federal tax model presented in ACCT-440, emphasizing concepts about issues specific to corporations.
+It builds on the federal tax model, emphasizing concepts about issues specific to corporations.

 Terms Typically Offered: Spring.